MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

     - Turning the segment to inactive/active (depends on it's current state)
     - Deleting the segment

-- **Recommended Segments**: Those appear at the lower part of the page as shown below.
+- **Recommended segments**: Those appear at the lower part of the page as shown below.
 Those are suggestions that are curated based on your specific customers base.
 Clicking *Add Segment* in each of the tiles will enable you to build segments for that specific suggestion

 []